I am just a social justice worker who writes liberal essays about racial injustice.

 Now, let's discuss Laquan McDonald.
 Mr. McDonald was a troubled youth born to a teenage mother and diagnosed with learning disabilities and mental health problems, including PTSD.
 On October 20th, 2014 police were called because he was holding a knife and acting erratically.
 Mr. McDonald did not obey the commands of the officers to drop the knife but did not pose a threat as his back was to the police and he was walking away.
-Officer Jason Van Dyke, who had at least 18 citizen complaints filed against him, shot Mr. McDonald 16 times while being on the scene less than 30 seconds.
+Officer Jason Van Dyke, who had at least 18 citizen complaints filed against him, shot Mr. McDonald 16 times while being on the scene for less than 30 seconds.
 He began shooting 6 seconds after he exited his car and one of the other officers fired their weapons.
-Afterwards, police issued the initial report which falsely stated Mr. McDonald lunged at them.
+Afterward, police issued the initial report which falsely stated Mr. McDonald lunged at them.
 Also, there was footage from a nearby Burger King which may have captured the shooting.
 However, there is a gap of 86 minutes during the time of the shooting.
 The manager of the restaurant claims five uniformed Chicago police officers gained access to the video and before the Independent Police Review Authority could see the footage, the video was erased.
 Officer McDonald was charged with murder a full year after the incident and that was only because a judge ordered the videotape to be released.
-On June 27, 2017, three Chicago officers were indicted on charges of conspiracy, obstruction of justice and official misconduct.
+On June 27, 2017, three Chicago officers were indicted on charges of conspiracy, obstruction of justice, and official misconduct.
 These charges allege the officers attempted to cover-up the incident.
 Most likely, they will be acquitted of all charged or receive a plea deal with no jail time.
 Officer McDonald has yet to begin his trial, but it is extremely likely he will either be acquitted or have a mistrial.

 Let's also take into consideration the story of Marcus Jeter.
 In 2012, police were called due to a domestic-related incident involving Mr. Jeter and his girlfriend.
 Jeter left the residence shortly after police arrived and was later pulled over by policemen with their guns drawn.
 They broke the driver's side window and forcibly removed Jeter from the vehicle.
 Two officers, Orlando Trinidad and his partner Sean Courter, claimed on their police reports that Jeter tried to grab Courter's gun and struck Trinidad.
 Jeter was subsequently charged with eluding, attempting to disarm an officer, resisting arrest and aggravated assault.
 After reviewing the dashboard cam of Trinidad, prosecutors dismissed all charges against Jeter and charged Trinidad and Courter with official misconduct and other charges after the video proved the officers lied on their police report.
 Trinidad and Courter were found guilty and were sentenced to five years in prison.
 The question I ask is: What if there was no videotape?
 This poor man would have been sitting in prison for a crime he did not commit and these two "officers" would be free to continue to wreak havoc on the community.